Adaptive Modality Balanced Online Knowledge Distillation for Brain-Eye-Computer based Dim Object Detection: Introduction

+In this study, we develop a brain-eye-computer-based object detection system for dim objects in aerial images under few-shot conditions, leveraging human cognitive strengths and computer vision’s data processing capabilities.
+This system employs region proposal networks to detect suspicious object regions, elicits ERP signals using the eye-tracking-based slow serial visual presentation (ESSVP) paradigm, and constructs EEG-image data pairs with eye movement data for target recognition.
+As shown in Fig.~\ref{figurelabel0}, the proposed adaptive modality balanced online knowledge distillation (AMBOKD) method establishes a tri-modal framework where the fusion model operates as an independent modality, enabling mutual knowledge exchange with both visual and EEG streams.
+This framework dynamically adjusts modality-specific learning rates and cross-modal knowledge weights in real-time, ensuring balanced optimization across heterogeneous data representations.

-To the best of our knowledge, this study is the pioneering effort in addressing the challenges of dim object detection in aerial images using heterogeneous multimodal data.
+To the best of our knowledge, this study is the pioneering effort in addressing the challenges of dim object detection in aerial images using heterogeneous multimodal data, which holds great promise in fewshot scenarios such as military reconnaissance and disaster search and rescue.
 The main contributions of this study can be summarized as follows: